 The Board of Directors provide representative leadership and guidance that supports Kúkátónón’s mission, vision, and goals.
 Main responsibilities of the Board include governance in accordance with Oregon law, fiduciary oversight and fundraising.
 Additional responsibilities include policy, budgeting, strategic planning, human resources, and board development.

 The size and structure of Kúkátónón’s Board varies from year to year.
-We currently have 10 Directors, including four (4) officers who make up the Executive Committee.
 Officer positions include the President, President-Elect, Secretary, and Treasurer.
 New Directors can be elected by a majority of sitting Board Directors at any time throughout the year, for a renewable term of three years.
 Officers are usually elected in late June, and serve a renewable term of one year beginning July 1, although new Directors may join the Board at any time throughout the year.
 Directors should expect to commit 8-10 hours per month, and Executive Committee Officers should expect to commit 12-15 hours per month.

 The full Board meets 10 times per year, typically on Tuesdays from 7:00-8:30 pm.
 (The day/time is subject to change pending schedules of current and incoming Directors.)
 Generally, meetings occur more frequently in the spring and less frequently during the summer.
 Outside of pre-scheduled meetings, Directors check email, read and analyze information, serve on subcommittees, help plan for, manage and attend Kúkátónón events, make at least one financial contribution per fiscal year to the organization, and may also attend other meetings with organization staff.
 The Directors have held an annual Board Retreat for the past four years.